Director: Lynn Turner, Ph.D.

 Family Studies Minor

-The minor consists of six courses (18 credit hours/17 credits for nursing students taking the NURS 3400-3401 sequence): two required courses (6 credit hours) and four courses (12 credit hours) of electives with at least one course from categories I-III listed below.
+The minor consists of six courses (18 credit hours): two required courses (6 credit hours) and four courses (12 credit hours) of electives with at least one course from categories I-III listed below.
 Any substitutions must be approved by the program coordinator.
 For more information regarding declaring the minor and updates of approved courses see the Family Studies website.

 - SOCI 2200 The Family should be taken before other courses in the minor, or at least as soon as the student has selected the minor.